 The Refettorio’s aim is to use art, design and high-quality gastronomy to show the value of food surplus while encouraging social inclusion.
 It’s been masterminded by Food for Soul, a non-profit organisation founded by chef Massimo Bottura (left), who has set up similar projects in Milan during Expo 2015, and during Rio’s 2016 Olympics.

 The Refettorio’s location is St Cuthbert’s Centre — a historic community space in Earl’s Court that’s been entirely refurbished for the launch.
-After Massimo Bottura kicks off the cooking on June 5, more than 30 of London’s top chefs, including
+After Massimo Bottura kicked off the cooking on June 5, more than 30 of London’s top chefs, including